-If you’re considering a boarding school for your child, it’s well worth paying the school a visit before reaching any final decision.
-But what should you ask while you’re there?
+If you’re considering boarding school for your child, it’s well worth paying the school a visit before reaching any final decision.
+But what should you ask a boarding school when there?
 Julianna Yau helps guide the discussion.

 Reading the brochure of a school and physically visiting are completely different – the former gives you a brief understanding of the school from the school’s perspective (i.e. what the school claims and wants you to see) and the latter allows you to gain first hand exposure of what the school really is like.
 A school visit is the best time for you to figure out if the school would be a good fit for your child.
-Below is a list of questions that you might want to consider when visiting a boarding school.
+Below is a list of questions that you should ask a boarding school.

 About the School